Table of Contents:

 But now He has appeared once for all at the end of the ages, to do away with sin by the sacrifice of Himself.”

-God is not only satisfied through this sacrifice, but God also becomes a friend, to those who approach Him through Christ the High Priest.
+God is not only satisfied through the sacrifice of Jesus, but God also becomes a friend to those who approach Him through Christ the High Priest.

 But it is more than that, we become His children and He has a special love for each child.